-Once you've identified your must-haves in a compensation package and have the job offer in hand, get all the details from your potential employer.
-Take health insurance: We all know that offerings can vary greatly from one company to the next — just because the firm provides health coverage doesn't mean you're good to go.
-Ask for a summary of key programs so you understand the finer details and costs of each, or even request policy documents so you can read them in full.
+Once you have a job offer in hand, get all the fine details about benefits and perks from your potential employer.
+Take health insurance: Offerings can vary greatly from one company to the next — and just because the firm provides health coverage doesn’t mean you’re good to go.
+Ask for a summary of key programs so you understand what they include (and cost), or even request policy documents so you can read them in full.

 Depending on your circumstances, you may also want to consider questions like these:

 - What are the out-of-pocket costs for benefits such as health insurance?

 - What level of coverage is there for dental and vision insurance?